SimonJolibois/Multimodal_Embodied_Conversational_Agent/README.md

 ## Usage
 1. Open both the UE5 project and Python project
+2. Launch the openface.bat to launch OpenFace webcam capture
-2. Launch the main.py script in your Python project.
+3. Launch the main.py script in your Python project.
 Wait for the **Launch the game** signal.
-3. Launch the Game from the Editor.
+4. Launch the Game from the Editor.
 Alternatively you can compile the game and directly launch the .exe.
-4. Select the artwork you want to talk about
+5. Select the artwork you want to talk about
-5. Engage with the agent and ask questions about the artwork.
+6. Engage with the agent and ask questions about the artwork.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE.md) file for details.